Gotthard railway: Swiss Federal Railways

 The approaches to the Gotthard Tunnel are susceptible to rockfalls, regularly leading to closures of the railway line.
 In the worst such incident in recent times, the Gotthard line was closed to all traffic for almost one month following a rockfall near Gurtnellen on 5 June 2012, which killed one rail worker and injured two others.
 The closure caused massive disruption of both passenger and international freight traffic.

 Route

 North of Arth-Goldau

-The Lucerne branch of the Gotthard railway commences in Lucerne station, facing the south shore of Lake Lucerne.
+The Lucerne branch of the Gotthard railway commences in Lucerne, facing the south shore of Lake Lucerne.
 From here it undertakes a 270 degree turn, heading first south, then west, north and east, as well as crossing the river Reuss, to reach the north shore of the lake.
-From here it continues along the west shore of the Küssnacht arm of the lake to reach Immensee station.
+From here it continues along the west shore of the Küssnacht arm of the lake to reach Immensee.
 Here it meets the Rotkreuz branch, which runs from Rotkreuz to the north.